GitKraken allows you to connect to GitHub Enterprise Server, which will help you find repos when cloning or adding your remotes.

 Note 📝 – GitKraken uses your SSH key defined in Preferences SSH for git operations unless you set up a GitHub-specific SSH key, or enable your local SSH Agent.

-Once your GitHub Enterprise account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitHub Enterprise account from Preferences Integrations.
+Once your GitHub Enterprise Server account has been connected to GitKraken, you may easily generate an SSH key and add it to your GitHub Enterprise Server account from Preferences Integrations.

 Click the button and watch the magic happen.